Qualification – reflecting on the first 18 months

 The first 18 months have been as expected: fast-paced, challenging and fulfilling and I am excited to observe my development as a solicitor over the next 18 months.

 If you are interested in training with us, applications for our 2027 contracts open on 1st December 2024.
-For an insight into what a training contract at Taylor Walton looks like, please visit the Trainee Solicitor page here.
+For an insight into what a training contract at Taylor Walton looks like, please visit our Trainee Solicitor page here.

 Disclaimer: General Information Provided Only